AdamJHowell/LegoEsp32SunTracker/README.md

     }

 Valid "servoName" values are "azimuth" and "altitude".
-For altitude, value will be an integer angle from 0 to 90.
-The servo is capable of rotation between 0° and 360°, but this is being constrained in this program to prevent interference with other structures.
+For altitude, valid values are integers from 0 to 90, where those values represent the angle.
+The servo is capable of rotation between 0° and 360°, but this is being constrained in this program to prevent mechanical interference with other structures.
+If values outside that range are provided, they will be constrained to the nearest valid value before passed to the servo.
-For azimuth, value will be an integer speed from -100 to 100.
-Values represent percentages of maximum speed.
+For azimuth, valid values are integers from -100 to 100, where those values represent percentages of maximum speed.
 Positive values will rotate clockwise when viewed from above.
 Negative values will rotate counterclockwise when viewed from above.
+If values outside that range are provided, they will be constrained to the nearest valid value before passed to the servo.